salikadave/freshers-interview-checklist/README.md

 This repository is a compilation of interview questions for 💻 any student preparing for their first software *internship/job* straight out of college🎓.

 If you find this checklist useful , please leave us a ⭐.
-You could also 👁‍🗨 this repository when new questions are added. 😁
+You could also 👁‍🗨 this repository when new questions/resources are added. 😁

 Browse questions by 📃 topic in this repository or 🔎 search for specific topics on the website [here](https://salikadave26.gitbook.io/interview-questions/).